croservices/cro/docs/cro-yml.md

 It is allowed to write multiple protocols with a comma.
 This is mostly useful when an endpoint handles both HTTP and web sockets (securely as `https,wss` or insecurely as `http,ws`).

+The `host-env` and `port-env` fields name environment variables that will be populated with the host and port that the endpoint should be hosted on.

+## Links

+The `links` section describes which other Cro services this one references.
+It is used for `cro run` and `cro trace` (or running/tracing the services in the web interface) to inject environment variables indicating the host and port of the other endpoints.
+The environment variables can then instead be supplied by configuration management, Kubernetes, and so forth when deploying the service.

+A `links` section might look like:

+    links:
+      - service: flashcard-backend
+        endpoint: https
+        host-env: FLASHCARD_BACKEND_HTTPS_HOST
+        port-env: FLASHCARD_BACKEND_HTTPS_PORT
+      - service: users
+        endpoint: https
+        host-env: USERS_HTTPS_HOST
+        port-env: USERS_HTTPS_PORT

+Where `service` is the ID of the service (defined by `id` in its `.cro.yml`), `endpoint` is the ID of the endpoint (from the target service's `.cro.yml`'s `endpoints` section), and `env` is the environment variable specifying the host and port in the form `host:port`

+## Environment

+Services will usually need other resources, such as database connections, addresses of non-Cro services, and (development fake) security credentials.
+It may be convenient to inject these using the environment.
+The `env` section provides a way to set environment variables that will be passed to the service.
+This is a handy way to store development configuration and cut down a little of the setup work needed when other developers want to get the services running.

+    env:
+      - name: FLASH_DATABASE
+        value: test-database.internal:6555
+      - name: JWT_SECRET
+        value: my-dev-not-so-secret